-Our law firm also handles civil appeals.
+Our law firm also handles civil appeals in Georgia.
 Hire an appellate law firm who can handle civil appeals, including ERISA, SEC, business torts, multi-state litigation, energy, oil and gas, insurance defense, and environmental cases.
 Our Georgia appellate attorneys have the knowledge that is required to represent clients on appeal.
 There is an advantage that a federal appellate lawyer adds to the trial team.
 Our firm will maximize chances of success.
 Criminal Appeal Lawyers in Georgia The appeal attorneys at Brownstone represent clients before the 11th Circuit Court of Appeals in Atlanta, Georgia.
 We also provide representation before the United States Supreme Court.
 Act fast when appealing a federal appeal.
 An appeal from a federal criminal appeal in a U.S. District Court in Georgia must be taken within 14 days from the date of rendition of the order to be reviewed.
 If the full appeal and brief is not filed within that time frame, the case will be dismissed for lack of jurisdiction.
 Our Georgia appeal lawyers are able to handle appeals in order to withdraw a plea, reduce a federal sentence, obtain a new trial, or vacate a case.
 The federal attorneys at our Georgia law firm may also handle motions to vacate a case or conviction under rule 2254 and 2255.
 We can be the legal help you need to represent you in any civil, criminal and post-conviction appeal in Georgia.
 We are licensed to appear in the Georgia Court of Appeals, Supreme Court, United States Court of Appeals for the Eleventh Circuit and the United States Supreme Court.
 Call our Georgia Criminal Appeals Lawyers today at 1-(770) 284-3147 to schedule your free initial consultation so our attorneys can review your case.
 Return to our main appellate law firm page.

 A plain error is defined as one that affecting the defendant’s constitutional rights.
 In this case, the error may not have been brought to the judge’s attention during the trial.
 Appeals based on inadequate evidence are rarely successful.
 As appellate courts don’t hear witness testimonies, opening and closing statements, or see the presentation of evidence, they are not really well-equipped to evaluate the weight of the evidence.
 This is why they often give trial courts leeway and support their verdict.

+Our law firm handles Georgia federal appeals to the Eleventh Circuit Court for the United States.
+Contact Robert Sirianni to review any federal appeal in Georgia.
 In 2015 appeals case Armentrout v.
 The State involving John Creek Police Department’s police checkpoint program, the Georgia Court of Appeals held that the state was wrong in detaining the defendant at a roadblock set up by the police.
 After stopping the defendant, police had arrested her and charged her with DUI.
 She pursued a motion to suppress the evidence gathered from the traffic stop, arguing that the checkpoint was unlawful.
 The Fulton Court Judge presiding over the trial denied Armentrout’s motion to suppress, which the Georgia Court of Appeals deemed as an error, contending that the state had failed to prove that the checkpoint program had “an appropriate primary purpose”.